Compare business credit card offers with frequent flyer rewards points programs

 - Will I need to obtain a Qantas account?
 Yes, in order to earn frequent flyer points with Qantas, you will be required to have your own account.

 - Is there any annual fee payable for a Qantas frequent flyer account?
 No annual fees are payable by Qantas members over and above the one-time joining fee.
 An $89.50 enrolment fee does apply to businesses who are not yet members.
-Some cards may waive this fee.
+Many cards waive this fee upon application.

 - What other fees could possibly apply?
 Businesses will be required to earn or spend points within a specific period of 18 months to keep the Qantas account active.
 Besides the Qantas enrolment fee, businesses might be required to pay a yearly fee for the specific choice in credit card.
 Some credit cards could levy no yearly charges, and so it may be wise to compare the overall value of each credit card for your business.